txdv/basho_docs/source/languages/en/riak/dev/advanced/search.md

 An object with the content type `application/json` is a little trickier.
 JSON can be nested arbitrarily.
 That is, the key of a top-level object can have an object as a value, and this object can have another object nested inside, an so on.
-Yokozuna's JSON extractor must have some method of converting this arbitrary nesting into a flat list.
+Riak Search's JSON extractor must have some method of converting this arbitrary nesting into a flat list.
 It does this by concatenating nested object fields with a separator.
 The default separator is `.`.
 An example should